StarCatcher23/se_project_coffeeshop/README.md

 ## Plan on improving the project

-- Center youtube videos to fit the page using flexbox and positioning
-- Verify font syles
-- Create BEM file structure
+- BEM File structure
-- Review colors and spacing
+- corrections to code
+- W3 code validator